 Microgreens deliver nutrients that are important for eyes, skin, bones, healthy digestion, reducing inflammation, preventing cardiovascular disease, fighting cancer, and strengthening the immune system.
 Sunflower greens are one of the most complete foods on earth and the most nutritious of all sprouts.
 Pea shoots are second in overall nutrition.
 For even greater health benefits, we juice several pounds of microgreens to create the juice cleanse that our clients enjoy on a weekly basis.

 Click on the pictures below to learn about the health benefits of each microgreen.

 Finally, the key to maintaining a healthy body weight is to consume foods that are low in calories and extremely rich in a complete range of nutrients, and nothing fits this profile better than sprouts and microgreens.
-To learn how to order our high quality organic sprouting seeds and microgreens please click here.
+To learn how to order our high quality, freshly harvested organic sprouts and microgreens please click here.